 Cleansing

 Oily skin will require a good cleansing routine.
 However, oily skin problems don't mean that you need to over-cleanse.
-Cleansing once or twice a day is sufficient in balancing the oils of the face.
+Cleansing once or twice a day is sufficient for balancing the oils of the face.
 You can create your own cleanser right at home.
 All you'll need is:

 • 1 teaspoon chickpea flour